 If you use a tax preparer and you don’t run a business or have complex rental real estate, I encourage you to at least try the software once for a completed return.
 See what the software produces versus the return done by your tax preparer.
 If 30% of people can figure out how to use tax software, I’m sure you can too.

 The next best kept secret is that tax software installed on your own computer (downloaded or CD in a box) is both more powerful and less expensive than the same software online.
 Yet more people use the software online instead of installing on their own computer.

 Intuit reported in its annual report that total online federal units represented 78% of total federal TurboTax units.
 That means only one in five who used TurboTax installed the software.

 As I showed in a previous post Fake TurboTax Discount Through Vanguard and Fidelity, the same software you buy from Amazon or a retail store costs less than what you pay to do it online.
 It comes with 5 federal e-files.
 You can use the same software to prepare multiple returns.
 You can legally install it on multiple computers.
 When you do it online, you get one federal return and one state return.
 Another family member has to pay the same all over again.
 When you factor in multiple returns the installed software can do, the cost is cut in half, to one third, or even less.

 You can save multiple copies of your return when you have the software installed.
-Delete a W-2 from one copy and see the impact when one of you stops working.
-Delete your mortgage interest and see what happens.
+Make a duplicate copy to play with.
+Delete a W-2 and see what happens when one of you stops working.
+Delete your mortgage interest and see how much you are really saving in taxes.
 Your main copy isn’t affected.
 When you use tax software online, you are dealing with only one good copy.

 Buy the software and install it.
 You will have a better product at a lower cost.